openrport/openrport/docs/no14-scripts.md

 ### Params:

 - _name_ any text to identify the script
-- _interpreter_  script syntax interpreter which is used for execution, possible values are sh, cmd.exe, powershell, taco, default values: sh (under Linux) and cmd.exe (under Windows)
+- _interpreter_  script syntax interpreter which is used for execution, possible values are sh, cmd.exe, powershell, tacoscript, default values: sh (under Linux) and cmd.exe (under Windows)
 - _sudo_ true or false if this script should be executed under a sudo user
 - _cwd_ an optional directory where the script will be executed
 - _script_ the text of the script to execute